poojasethi/visual-doc-clustering/README.md

 # Document Clustering
 This is a library for _unsupervised layout identification_ of documents.

-It extends the work done in [doc-clustering](https://github.com/poojasethi/doc-clustering) to use image features!
+It extends the work done in [doc-clustering](https://github.com/poojasethi/doc-clustering) to use visual features of documents!

 ## Getting started